pthu/pilot/README.md

 # patristics
+in

-This repository contains TF files of formerly XML files of in this case the gospel of John.
+This repository contains TF files of formerly XML files.

+Current:
+- Gospel of John